cert-manager/cert-manager/design/acme-orders-challenges-crd.md

 * The Order controller will attempt to create a new order with the ACME server if the `status.url` field is not set.
 It will copy details of the order, e.g. the list of authorizations that must be completed, back onto the Order resource's 'status' block, to save subsequent calls to the ACME server for this information.

 * If the order's state is 'final' (i.e. one of valid, invalid, expired, errored) then the controller will take no further action and return.
-Any Challenge resources that were created for this Order will also be cleaned up if they exist.
+If the Order has succeeded, it will delete all Challenge resources it has created for the Order.
+If the Order fails for any reason, the Challenge resources will be retained to allow users to debug the failures.

 * For each authorization on the Order, the order controller will select a challenge type to use to solve the authorization (based on the Issuer config and Order's